hayashikun/sahai/README.md

 1. **Create a Project**: Group related repositories together
 2. **Register Repositories**: Add Git repositories to your project
-3. **Create Tasks**: Define tasks with a title, description, and select an executor (Claude Code or Codex)
+3. **Create Tasks**: Define tasks with a title, description, and select an AI agent executor
 4. **Start Task**: Sahai creates an isolated worktree and branch, then launches the AI agent
 5. **Monitor Progress**: Watch real-time logs as the agent works
 6. **Review Changes**: View diffs, open the worktree in your editor, or resume the agent for refinements